-Any adverse action (including, but is not limited to, intimidation, threats, coercion, harassment, or discrimination) taken against someone because the individual has made a report or filed a formal complaint; or who has supported or provided information in connection with a report or a formal complaint; participated or refused to participate in a grievance process under this policy; or engaged in other legally protected activities.
-For an action or decision to be considered adverse, it must be materially adverse and be of a nature that would dissuade a reasonable, similarly situated person from exercising their right to file a grievance or to participate in an investigation.
-Retaliation, for purposes of this policy, does not include petty slights or annoyances.
+Any adverse action (including, but is not limited to, intimidation, threats, coercion, harassment, or discrimination) taken against someone because the individual has made a report or filed a Formal Complaint; or who has supported or provided information in connection with a report or a Formal Complaint; participated or refused to participate in a grievance process under this policy; or engaged in other legally protected activities.
+For an action or decision to be considered adverse, it must be of a material nature that could dissuade a reasonable, similarly situated person from exercising their right to file a grievance or to participate in an investigation.
+Retaliation, for the purposes of this policy, does not include petty slights or annoyance.